#07 Prompting Technique

 Situation: [What's happening and why this request is needed] Background: [Relevant history or previous events] Current status: [Where things stand right now] Complications: [Any factors that make this challenging] [Your main request]

-• "Situation: A major client missed their payment deadline, now 45 days overdue.
-Background: They've been reliable for 3 years, this is first late payment.
-Current status: They're not responding to calls or emails.
+"Situation: A major client missed their payment deadline, now 45 days overdue.
+Background: They've been reliable for 3 years, this is their first late payment.
+Current status: Not responding to calls or emails.
 Complications: We need the payment but don't want to lose the client.
 Draft a firm but professional collection email."

 Constraints: - Budget: [financial limitations] - Timeline: [time restrictions] - Resources: [what you have/don't have available] - Policies: [any rules or standards that must be followed] - Technical: [any technical limitations] Given these constraints: [Your main request]

-• "Constraints: Budget $5K, Timeline: 2 weeks, Resources: one part-time designer, Policies: must use existing brand guidelines, Technical: must work on WordPress.
-Given these constraints, create marketing campaign plan for product launch."
+"Constraints: Budget $5K, Timeline: 2 weeks, Resources: one part-time designer, Policies: must use existing brand guidelines, Technical: must work on WordPress.
+Given these constraints, create a marketing campaign plan for product launch."

 Style requirements: - Tone: [formal/casual/urgent/empathetic/etc.] - Voice: [active/passive, first/third person] - Language level: [technical/simple, industry jargon yes/no] - Length: [word count or time to read] - Format: [structure and formatting needs] Our brand voice: [description or example] [Your main request]

-• "Style requirements: Tone: friendly but professional, Voice: active voice first person, Language: simple no jargon, Length: under 200 words, Format: 3 short paragraphs.
+"Style requirements: Tone: friendly but professional, Voice: active first person, Language: simple no jargon, Length: under 200 words, Format: 3 short paragraphs.
 Our brand voice: conversational like talking to a knowledgeable friend.
-Write About Us page for our website."
+Write our About Us page."

 Primary goal: [What you ultimately want to achieve] Success looks like: [How you'll know it worked] Secondary goals: [Nice-to-have outcomes] What to avoid: [Outcomes you don't want] How this will be used: [Context for application] [Your main request]

-• "Primary goal: Get 30% of recipients to schedule demo call.
+"Primary goal: Get 30% of recipients to schedule a demo call.
 Success looks like: Click-through rate above 5% and calendar bookings.
 Secondary goals: Position us as thought leaders.
 Avoid: Sounding salesy or making unrealistic claims.
 How used: Cold email campaign to 500 qualified leads.
-Write email."
+Write the email."

-• Layer context types: Combine audience + situation + constraint context for maximum precision
+• Layer context types: Combine audience + situation + constraint context for maximum precision.
+Each layer narrows the pattern space further.

-• Use real examples: "Like this [example]" is more powerful than describing style
+• Use real examples: 'Like this [example]' is more powerful than describing style abstractly — show AI what you mean.

 Understanding the Fundamentals